The Excel SINH Function

 Column B of the spreadsheet below, shows examples of the Excel Sinh Function, used to calculate the hyperbolic sine of three different values.

-Further information and examples of the Excel Sinh function can be found on the Microsoft Office website.
+Further details and examples of the Excel Sinh function can be found on the Microsoft Office website.